bearclaw-proxy/bearclaw/DESIGN.md

 The user switches to the methodology list view.
 This shows each methodology node and the number of:

 - recently discovered locations or endpoints that the user needs to assign or ignore
-- items that need to be tested
+- assigned items that have not been completed
+- individual tests in all methodology nodes that have not been completed
 - issues the user has identified

 The user drills down into a methodology node from this view.